IanKeen/IanKeen.github.io/_posts/2020-05-11-container-coordinators.md

 }
 ```

-So within this Container we start by showing the friends list however this time when the user selects someone we will reset the stack to show the composer with the selected friend.
+So within this Container we start by showing the friends list, however this time when the user selects someone we will reset the stack to show the composer with the selected friend.
 We have used our existing friends list in a new context with very little code.

 The only thing left to do is update our existing `MessageListNavigationController` Container to launch this new one: